-There is nothing left to do until after the school lotteries.
+There will be nothing left to do until after the school lotteries.
 All lotteries are held in early March.
-You will be notified of your results after the lottery by text and/or e-mail.
-You can also check your results by logging into your SchoolMint account on or after the March 2021 deadline.
+You will be notified of your results on March 10, 2022 by text and/or e-mail.
+You can also check your results by logging into your SchoolMint account on or after the March offer date.
 Once the lottery has run, please see below for next steps.

 2. If you applied during the Late Application period:

 You will be placed on the school’s waitlist – seats are not guaranteed.
 You will only be offered a seat if one becomes available.
 We recommend applying to more than one school to increase your chances of getting a seat.